stormqloud/kazoo-tgbbok/fax.md

 ## Email to Fax
 * This will require multiple configuration changes.
+The shortlist
+  * DNS MX records, get the email to Kazoo server
+  * Get Kazoo Fax to answer SMTP PORT 25, get the email into the right program
+  *
 * https://groups.google.com/forum/#!topic/2600hz-users/IHtSwuuveTQ

 * To get the email flowing into Kazoo you must hijack port 25 on your inbound MX mail server and point it into Kazoo instead of Postfix.